yamada-ui/yamada-ui/CONTRIBUTING.md

 1. Fork of the yamada-ui repository and clone your fork

-2. Create a new branch out of the `dev` branch.
+2. Create a new branch out of the `main` branch.
 We follow the convention `[type/scope]`.
 For example `fix/accordion-hook` or `docs/menu-typo`. `type` can be either `docs`, `fix`, `feat`, `build`, or any other conventional commit type. `scope` is just a short id that describes the scope of work.